pacopedraza/HackflightSim/README.md

 the differences between Visual Studio 2015 and 2017 can cause problems for UE4 if you're not careful (inability to generate a .sln file from a .uproject file, inability to compile source code, etc.).

-Linux users should follow these [instructions)[https://wiki.unrealengine.com/Building_On_Linux].
+Linux users should follow these [instructions)[https://wiki.unrealengine.com/Building\_On\_Linux].
+If (like us) you like to build your projects from the bash command line, follow these [instructions](https://forums.unrealengine.com/development-discussion/c-gameplay-programming/97022-linux-how-to-compile-c-scripts-from-terminal) to add a bash-shell command allowing you to do this.

-# Launching HackflightSim
+# Setup

 You should first clone the HackflightSim repository into your <b>Documents/Unreal Projects</b> folder, creating that folder if it doesn't already exist.